 Show summary Hide summary

-Jordan, this first name, you come across it everywhere without really stopping to think about it.
-It’s a bit like a ritual, a classic you often hear, especially in movies or on the radio.
-But what story is behind this first name that also makes you think of many things, huh?
+Jordan, this first name, you come across it everywhere without really stopping at it.
+It’s a bit like a ritual, a classic we often hear, especially in movies or on the radio.
+But what story lies behind this first name that also makes you think of many things, huh?

-I’ve always found that Jordan has that side that’s simple yet powerful at the same time, almost mythical, you know?
-Yet, I had never really dug into its origin; it was a bit unclear in my head.
-And then, one day, bam, I set out to search for its roots.
+I have always found that Jordan had this simple yet powerful side, an almost mythical thing, you see?
+Yet, I had never really dug into its origin, it was a bit vague in my head.
+And then, one day, hop, I set off in search of its roots.

-The first name Jordan has that universal thing, you find it everywhere, for both boys and girls.
-And then, it not only sounds good, it tells a story, a real one.
-It surprised me to discover that even though you hear it everywhere, it has a very ancient origin.
+The first name Jordan has this universal thing, you find it a bit everywhere, for boys as well as girls.
+And then, it doesn’t just sound good, it tells a story, a real one.
+I was surprised to discover that, even though we hear it everywhere, it has a very ancient origin.

-Oh yes, and if you think of Michael Jordan as the first image that comes to mind, I get it, but there are also plenty of other curiosities around this first name, from cultural to symbolic… It’s a real little treasure to discover.
+Oh yes, and if you think of Michael Jordan as the first image that comes to mind, I understand you, but there are also plenty of other curiosities around this first name, from cultural to symbolic… It’s a real little treasure to discover.

 The roots and origin of the first name Jordan

-So, Jordan is a first name that dives deep into history.
+So, Jordan is a first name that plunges deep into history.
 It comes from the Jordan River, that famous watercourse in the Middle East, full of symbols, especially in the Bible.
-The name itself comes from the Hebrew “Yarden” meaning “to descend” or “the one who descends,” referring to the river that flows towards the Dead Sea.
-Interesting, isn’t it?
+The name itself comes from the Hebrew “Yarden” which means “to descend” or “the one who descends,” referring to the river that flows towards the Dead Sea.
+Interesting, right?

 The deep meaning of the first name Jordan

-The meaning of Jordan is basically related to a movement, a descent—the river’s but also symbolically to purification.
-In Christian tradition, the Jordan is the place where Jesus was baptized, giving the first name a strong spiritual connotation, almost sacred.
-Well, it’s not written in stone, but there is a sacred, almost mystical side that fits this first name well.
+The meaning of Jordan therefore essentially relates to a movement, a descent, that of the river but also symbolically to purification.
+In Christian tradition, the Jordan is the place where Jesus was baptized, which gives the first name a strong spiritual connotation, almost sacred.
+Well, it’s not set in stone, but there is a sacred, almost mystical side that fits well with this first name.

-In 1990 in France, Jordan became super popular, notably thanks to a trend imported from English-speaking countries.
-In the USA, this first name has been a classic for a long time, especially in the 80s-90s.
-And it is also found a lot in the UK, Canada, and Australia.
-Oh, and it is given equally to boys and girls, so it’s a somewhat mixed, kind of universal first name.
+In 1990 in France, Jordan became super popular, notably thanks to a fashion imported from English-speaking countries.
+In the United States, this first name has been a classic for a long time, especially in the 80s-90s.
+And it is also found a lot in the United Kingdom, Canada, and Australia.
+Oh, and it is given to both boys and girls, so we have a somewhat unisex, kind of universal first name.

 We see its peak in the 90s but it remains quite widespread today.
-In some regions, it’s downright a must-have.
+In some regions, it is literally a must-have.
 And then, it’s a first name that crosses cultures well without losing its strength or charm.

 Variants and spellings of the first name Jordan

-Now that’s funny because Jordan has lots of cousins.
-In English, you can come across Jordyn, Jordon, or even Jorden.
-In a version closer to the roots, there is Yarden, very popular in Israel.
+Well here, it’s funny because Jordan has lots of cousins.
+In English you can come across Jordyn, Jordon or even Jorden.
+In a version closer to the roots we have Yarden, very popular in Israel.
 Oh yes, and there is also a less frequent French version, Jordanne, often feminine.

-In some countries, there are also diminutives like Jordy, which you often hear in families or among friends.
+In some countries, you also find diminutives like Jordy, which you often hear in families or among friends.
 It’s a first name that adapts really well, don’t you think?

 Personalities and celebrities bearing the first name Jordan

-Impossible to talk about Jordan without thinking of Michael Jordan, the basketball icon, a true sports monument.
-But beyond him, there is also Jordan Fisher, an American actor and dancer, who brings a fresh vibe to the first name.
-And then in the Francophone world, we have Jordan Bardella, a political personality.
+Impossible to talk about Jordan without thinking of Michael Jordan, the basketball icon, a true monument of the sport.
+But beyond him, there is also Jordan Fisher, an American actor and dancer, who gives the first name a youthful boost.
+And then in the French-speaking world, we have Jordan Bardella, a political figure.

-So yes, that gives some weight to the first name, a “star” side it definitely earned.
+So yes, it gives a bit of weight to the first name, a “star” side that it certainly deserves.
 It makes it cool, modern, prestigious too.
-The first name brings a true aura, whether you’re a sports fan or not.
+The first name brings a real aura, whether you are a sports fan or not.

-Character traits and symbolism associated with the first name Jordan
+Character traits and symbolism attached to the first name Jordan

 I admit, when I hear Jordan, I immediately think of someone dynamic, ambitious, a bit of a leader at heart.
 It’s a first name that inspires strength and perseverance, probably because its most famous bearer is an unrivaled champion.

-But there is also a softness, an ability to adapt and move forward without abruptness.
+But there is also a gentleness, an ability to adapt and move forward without brusqueness.
 This mix of strength and sensitivity is what makes Jordan fascinating, really.

 Some anecdotes and surprising facts about the first name Jordan

 Did you know that Jordan is also a first name given in some Muslim countries, although its origin is biblical?
 That shows how much it has managed to cross cultural barriers.
-Also, the feast of Saint Jordan is celebrated on different dates depending on traditions, a bit vague, which is quite rare.
+Also, the feast of Saint Jordan is celebrated on different dates depending on traditions, somewhat vaguely, which is rather rare.

 The different popular forms and variants of Jordan around the world

-• 🇬🇧 Jordyn: more modern and mixed English variant
+- 🇬🇧 Jordyn: a more modern and unisex English variant